risd-gd/babybindery/_posts/2016-09-12-ds1syllabus.md

 ## DS1 Overview

 DS1 pushes students into a variety of directions, introducing critical tools, methods and content areas in the field.
+DS1 assumes no prior knowledge of tools or skills, but is not designed as ‘introductory’.
 Finished projects are not the goal.

 ## DS1 Units